Exploring the Covered Bridges of Indiana County

 Today, there are four remaining covered bridges in Indiana County, all located in close proximity to one another in an area north of the college town of Indiana.

-All four Indiana County covered bridges are listed on the National Register of Historic Places, and I’ll provide a brief description as well as directions/GPS coordinates for each one of the bridges in the paragraphs below.
+All four bridges are listed on the National Register of Historic Places, and I’ll provide a brief description of each one in the paragraphs below.

 Thomas Covered Bridge in Indiana County was completely rebuilt in 1998 for slightly more than one million dollars, and the results are magnificent!